lorenzoliuzzo/scipp/docs/physics/measurements.md

     constexpr measurement(value_t&& val) noexcept : value{std::move(val)} {}

-    /// @brief Construct a measurement from a scalar value and an unit template <typename UNIT_TYPE>
+    /// @brief Construct a measurement from a scalar value and an unit
+    /// @note The unit must be of the same base of the measurement and the value is immediatly converted to the base unit template <typename UNIT_TYPE>
         requires (is_unit_v<UNIT_TYPE> && is_same_base_v<base_t, typename UNIT_TYPE::base_t>)
     constexpr measurement(value_t&& val, const UNIT_TYPE&) noexcept {